Ivargavve/Review-d/README.md

 Features include: Profiles, profile page, main page with posts, login/register page, search bar, user authentication, login/logout, comments, descriptions, like system, upload profile image, theme (light/dark) and more.

-Was planning on adding some API's to the project but im unsure at the moment which ones and what they would be used for.
-Could be a daily quote or motivation statement that would be displayed or something more complicated.

 ## Structure
 The project will be developed as a fullstack application with a server side and a client side.